Considering Texas Adoption?

 Although Texas adoption law prevents us from arranging adoptions, Julian, Crowder & Shuster, P.C. guides adoptive parents through the complex adoption process.
 Our Lewisville adoption lawyers help our clients understand Texas adoption law eligibility requirements.
 This may include passing criminal background checks and gaining consent from biological parents.
 Additionally, we file adoption documentation and paperwork along the way.
 Since adoption means changing your legal rights as parents, we strongly recommend a family law attorney to help transfer guardianship rights to you or someone else.

 The best family law attorney for adoptions is someone who can ensure the entire adoption process is organized and filed correctly.
 This then saves you from possible legal hang-ups, delays and even an adoption denial.
 Because of this, our Lewisville adoption attorneys facilitate the entire adoption process.
 This then allows you to focus on welcoming your new family member(s) home.
 We have successfully brought families together throughout Tarrant, Dallas and Denton Counties.
+Additionally, attorney Jared Julian is Board Certified in Family Law by the Texas Board of Legal Specialization.

 What Types of Adoption are Available in Texas?